 To select a setting, press the set/ reset button while the desired setting is displayed on the DIC.

 You can also change the language by pressing the trip odometer reset stem.
-See "DISPLAY LANGUAGE" under Driver Information Center (DIC) (Without DIC Buttons) earlier in this section for more information.
+See "DISPLAY LANGUAGE" under "Driver Information Center (DIC) (Without DIC Buttons)" earlier in this section.

 AUTO DOOR LOCK